-1. The Mission Statement of the University and related items 4 2.
-Items Related to the Journal of Record 6 3.
-The Core Curriculum and related items (to be removed May, 2022) 7 4.
-Items related to the Magis Core Curriculum 12 5.
-Items related to Governance, the General Faculty, and General Faculty Meetings 17 6.
-Items related to the Academic Council 7.
-Items related to Committees of the General Faculty 8.
-Items related to Teaching: Curricula, Grading, Credit, etc Items related to Teaching: Approved degrees, majors, minors, etc Items related to Appointment, Promotion, Tenure, and Retirement Items related to the Faculty Secretary Items related to Faculty Rights and Benefits
+١. The Mission Statement of the University and related items 5 2.
+Items Related to the Journal of Record 7 3.
+Items related to the Magis Core Curriculum 8 4.
+Items related to Governance, the General Faculty, and General Faculty Meetings 13 5.
+Items related to the Academic Council 14 6.
+Items related to Committees of the General Faculty 16 7.
+Items related to Teaching: Curricula, Grading, Credit, etc. 24 8.
+Items related to Teaching: Approved degrees, majors, minors, etc. 40 9.
+Items related to Appointment, Promotion, Tenure, and Retirement 45 10.
+Items related to the Faculty Secretary 46 11.
+Items related to Faculty Rights and Benefits 47